The Real Reasons There Was A War between

 On a human level there were 4 causes of the war--New England Greed--New England Fanatics--New England Zealots--and New England Hypocrites.
 During the "So Called Reconstruction" ( 1865-1877 ) the New England Industrialists got what they had really wanted for 40 years--THE SOUTH'S RESOURCES FOR PENNIES ON THE DOLLAR.
 It was a political coalition between the New England economic interests and the New England fanatics and zealots that caused Southern secession to be necessary for economic survival and safety of the population.

 1. TARIFF--Prior to the war about 75% of the money to operate the Federal Government was derived from the Southern States via an unfair sectional tariff on imported goods and 50% of the total 75% was from just 4 Southern states--Virginia, North Carolina, South Carolina and Georgia.
 Only 10%-20% of this tax money was being returned to the South.
 The Southern states were being treated as an agricultural colony of the North and bled dry.
 John Randolph of Virginia's remarks in opposition to the tariff of 1820 demonstrates that fact.
 The North claimed that they fought the war to preserve the Union but the New England Industrialists who were in control of the North were actually supporting preservation of the Union to maintain and increase revenue from the tariff.
 The industrialists wanted the South to pay for the industrialization of America at no expense to themselves.
 Revenue bills introduced in the U.S. House of Representatives prior to the War Between the States were biased, unfair and inflammatory to the South.
+Abraham Lincoln had promised the Northern industrialists that he would increase the tariff rate if he was elected president of the United States.
+Lincoln increased the rate to a level that exceeded even the "Tariff of Abominations" 40% rate that had so infuriated the South during the 1828-1832 era ( between 50 and 51% on iron goods).
+The election of a president that was Anti-Southern on all issues and politically associated with the New England industrialists, fanatics, and zealots brought about the Southern secession movement.

 2. CENTRALIZATION VERSUS STATES RIGHTS---The United States of America was founded as a Constitutional Federal Republic in 1789 composed of a Limited Federal Government and Sovereign States.
 The North wanted to and did alter the form of Government this nation was founded upon.
 The Confederate States of America fought to preserve Constitutional Limited Federal Government as established by America’s founding fathers who were primarily Southern Gentlemen from Virginia.
 Thus Confederate soldiers were fighting for rights that had been paid for in blood by their forefathers upon the battlefields of the American Revolution.
 Abraham Lincoln had a blatant disregard for The Constitution of the United States of America.
-His 'War of Aggression Against the South' changed America from a Constitutional Federal Republic to a Democracy ( with Socialist leanings ) and broke the original Constitution.
+His 'War of aggression Against the South' changed America from a Constitutional Federal Republic to a Democracy ( with Socialist leanings ) and broke the original Constitution.

 The infamous Socialist Karl Marx sent Lincoln a letter of congratulations after his reelection in 1864.
-A considerable number of European Socialists came to America and fought for the Union (North).

 3. CHRISTIANITY VERSUS SECULAR HUMANISM--The South believed in basic Christianity as presented in the Holy Bible.
-The North had many Secular Humanists (atheists, transcendentalists and non-Christians).
+The North had many Secular Humanists ( atheists, transcendentalists and non-Christians ).
 Southerners were afraid of what kind of country America might become if the North had its way.
 Secular Humanism is the belief that there is no God and that man, science and government can solve all problems.
 This philosophy advocates human rather than religious values.
 Reference : Frank Conner’s book "The South Under Siege 1830-2000."

 4. CULTURAL DIFFERENCES--Southerners and Northerners were of different Genetic Lineages.
 Southerners were primarily of Western English (original Britons), Scottish, and Irish linage (Celtic) whereas Northerners tended to be of Anglo-Saxon and Danish (Viking) extraction.
 The two cultures had been at war and at odds for over 1000 years before they arrived in America.
 Our ancient ancestors in Western England under King Arthur humbled the Saxon princes at the battle of Baden Hill ( circa 497 AD --516 AD ).
 The cultural differences that contributed to the War Between the States (1861-1865 ) had existed for 1500 years or more.